mikenike360/Meraki_Switch_Port_Grabber/README.md

 # Meraki_Switch_Port_Grabber
-A PowerShell Program that grabs all Meraki switch ports settings in a given organization
+A PowerShell Program that grabs all Meraki switch ports settings in a given organization and dumps all output to a CSV located at C:\scripts\

 Before Running do this!